M47 Dragon: Dragon II

-Dragon II is a simple warhead upgrade, originally called "Dragon PIP" and officially known as MK1 MOD0.
-The Dragon II received a new warhead that offers an 85% increase in penetration, to about 600mm.
+Dragon II is a simple warhead upgrade, originally called "Dragon PIP" and officially known as MK1 MOD0 or Second generation Dragon.
+The Dragon II received a new warhead that offers an 85% increase in penetration, to about 610mm.
 Weight increased to 12.3 kilograms and length to 846mm.
 Dragon II entered service in 1988.

 Dragon III

 A further improved Dragon II, the Dragon III received an even more powerful tandem shaped charge warhead, reportedly a Dragon II head with additional precursor charge.
 Exact penetration remains unknown, but is likely an improvement over the Dragon II.

-Additionally, the motor is improved, allowing the missile to reach a range of 1,000 meters in 6.5 seconds, much faster than the original missile's 11 second flight time.
+The motor is improved, allowing the missile to reach a range of 1,000 meters in 6.5 seconds, much faster than the original missile's 11 second flight time.
 The improved motor increases the range as well, propelling Dragon III to 1,500 meters.

 The second final improvement is a new combined day/night tracker with laser guidance.
 Only the United States Marine Corps bought this variant, beginning in 1991, while the Army opted to wait for Javelin to enter service.

+Dragon IIIA

+Same as Dragon III on missile capability, except updated Daylight sight tracker and Night sight tracker their stadia rangefinding lines from 1000 meters change to fitted to 1500 meters, has been said new missile capability with maintain use older and low cost sight.